Update on Carbon Capture and Storage

 What Is Carbon Neutrality?

-International efforts to combat climate change will only achieve results if we effectively control greenhouse gas emissions from human activities, first and foremost CO2 emissions from industrial smokestacks and energy production.
+International efforts to combat will only achieve results if we effectively control greenhouse gas emissions from human activities, first and foremost CO2 emissions from industrial smokestacks and energy production.
 The first step is “carbon neutrality”.

 But what is carbon neutrality?
 It means having a balance between the greenhouse gases released into the atmosphere (through energy production, transportation, housing, industrial and agricultural processes, land use change, etc.) and those absorbed by the planet, particularly via carbon “sinks” (such as plants, soils and oceans).